 The cuticles are raised which allows easy absorption of moisture.
-However, the raised cuticles also allows easy loss of moisture
+However, the raised cuticles also allow easy loss of moisture.

 The cuticles are tightly closed around the cortex.
 They do not allow any moisture to enter the hair strands.
 It is very difficult to moisturize low porosity hair.
 And hair is easily weighed down as most products stay right on top of the strands without getting absorbed.